Advanced manufacturing plants

 Across our four factories we produce a lot more than just sugar.
 Our investments to date have enabled us to use as much as possible of our raw material - sugar beet - to diversify and build a successful portfolio of co-products that positively impact other industries.

-We supply 60% of the UK’s demand for sugar.
+We supply over half of the UK’s demand for sugar.

-Together with NFU Sugar, we’ve helped improve beet sugar yields by more than 25% in the past ten years.
+Together with NFU Sugar, we’ve helped improve beet sugar yields by more than 21% in the past 15 years.

 We’re Involved with 7,000 different businesses.